Hemanth-05/summer2025-learning-log/notes/Day11-React.md

-# 📘 Day 11 – Declarative vs Imperative Programming in React
+# 📘 Day 11 – Declarative vs Imperative Programming and `useState`, Re-rendering  in React

 Today, I learned about two different programming paradigms: **Declarative** and **Imperative**.
 Understanding the difference between the two helps in writing more readable, maintainable, and efficient code — especially in React.